maytione/LeHotelMax/README.md

 ![Alt](/auth_image.png "Title")

-There is preloaded Hotels in system:
+There are preloaded Hotels in the system.
-We can use pagination to fetch data
+*We can use pagination to fetch data*

 ```
 curl -X 'GET' \